SalvaRGb/Spotify-acces-code-and-token-/README.md

 * Include the scopes your interested in explore as a list of strings; documentation [Here](https://developer.spotify.com/documentation/general/guides/authorization/scopes/)

-* Include an URI to where the API will responde with the acces code
+* Include an URI to where the API will responde with the acces code.

 The objective of catch_accesAndToken.py is to provide a class acces_code in order to acces user related data and a class token thats works either for athorization code flow or client code flow.